 An injury victim may not want to blame the owner of the dog for the accident.
 However, if the accident caused an injury that required medical attention or missing days from work, you may have the right to get compensated for your losses.
 In many cases, the dog owner’s insurance carrier will cover the damages.
 Contact your Illinois personal injury attorney to find out about compensation in your case.

-Aurora and Chicago Dog Injury Attorney
+Aurora and Chicagoland Dog Injury Attorney

-If you or your child were injured in a dog attack in Aurora or the Chicago area, you need an experienced Illinois personal injury lawyer.
+If you or your child were injured in a dog attack in Aurora or the Chicagoland area, you need an experienced Illinois personal injury lawyer.
 Contact the Cullotta Bravo Law Group today at 630-898-7800 to schedule your free consultation.